outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

     * `description` - (Optional) The description of the NIC, if you are creating a NIC when creating the VM.
     * `device_number` - (Optional) The index of the VM device for the NIC attachment (between 0 and 7, both included).
 This parameter is required if you create a NIC when creating the VM.
     * `nic_id` - (Optional) The ID of the NIC, if you are attaching an existing NIC when creating a VM.
-    * `private_ips` - (Optional) One or more private IP addresses to assign to the NIC, if you create a NIC when creating a VM.
-Only one private IP address can be the primary private IP address.
+    * `private_ips` - (Optional) One or more private IPs to assign to the NIC, if you create a NIC when creating a VM.
+Only one private IP can be the primary private IP.
-        * `is_primary` - (Optional) If true, the IP address is the primary private IP address of the NIC.
+        * `is_primary` - (Optional) If true, the IP is the primary private IP of the NIC.
-        * `private_ip` - (Optional) The private IP address of the NIC.
+        * `private_ip` - (Optional) The private IP of the NIC.
-    * `secondary_private_ip_count` - (Optional) The number of secondary private IP addresses, if you create a NIC when creating a VM.
-This parameter cannot be specified if you specified more than one private IP address in the `private_ips` parameter.
+    * `secondary_private_ip_count` - (Optional) The number of secondary private IPs, if you create a NIC when creating a VM.
+This parameter cannot be specified if you specified more than one private IP in the `private_ips` parameter.
     * `security_group_ids` - (Optional) One or more IDs of security groups for the NIC, if you acreate a NIC when creating a VM.
     * `subnet_id` - (Optional) The ID of the Subnet for the NIC, if you create a NIC when creating a VM.
 * `performance` - (Optional) The performance of the VM (`medium` | `high` | `highest`).
 Updating this parameter will trigger a stop/start of the VM.
 * `placement_subregion_name` - (Optional) The name of the Subregion where the VM is placed.
 * `placement_tenancy` - (Optional) The tenancy of the VM (`default` | `dedicated`).
-* `private_ips` - (Optional) One or more private IP addresses of the VM.
+* `private_ips` - (Optional) One or more private IPs of the VM.
 * `security_group_ids` - (Optional) One or more IDs of security group for the VMs.
 * `security_group_names` - (Optional) One or more names of security groups for the VMs.
 * `state` - The state of the VM (`running` | `stopped`).
 If set to `stopped`, the VM is stopped regardless of the value of the `vm_initiated_shutdown_behavior` argument.